SENEMISIK/San-Jose-Digital-Inclusion-Fund-Website/README.md

 This website is programmed in React.
 To access the code:
-* open it in GitHub (PASTE LINK HERE AFTER THE PROJECT IS RELEASED)
 * download Visual Studio Code here: https://code.visualstudio.com/.
 * download GitHub Desktop and clone the repository from GitHub by following instructions here: https://docs.github.com/en/desktop/installing-and-configuring-github-desktop/overview/getting-started-with-github-desktop (in Part 3, please follow the instructions for Clone Repository).
 After the repository is cloned, click “Open in Visual Studio Code.”